-The US Fish & Wildlife Service classified the species as a Distinct Population Segment in 2011 due primarily to genetic characteristics that differentiates the Northern Rockies Fisher from all others in the U.S. A formal petition to the agency was submitted in September 2013 to seek protection for the imperiled species as “threatened” or “endangered” under the Endangered Species Act.
+The U.S. Fish & Wildlife Service classified the species as a Distinct Population Segment in 2011 due primarily to genetic characteristics that differentiates the Northern Rockies fisher from all others in the U.S. A formal petition to the agency was submitted in September 2013 to seek protection for the imperiled species as “threatened” or “endangered” under the Endangered Species Act.
 When the agency failed to respond to the 2013 petition within the legal time-frame, groups filed a Notice of Intent in 2014 to sue the agency.
-The agency finally responded in 2016, and issued a finding that Northern Rockies Fisher may warrant protection under the Endangered Species Act.
+The agency finally responded in 2016, and issued a finding that Northern Rockies fisher may warrant protection under the Endangered Species Act.
 In September 2017, the agency reversed course, and announced the species does not warrant listing as threatened or endangered under the Endangered Species Act.
-A petition to ban trapping of the species in Montana was submitted in 2018.

 Go back to main species recovery page.